Change Point Inference for Non-Euclidean Data Sequences using Distance Profiles

-We apply Mcpd\_DP \ref{alg:seed_multiple_cpd} on the network sequences generated according to the SBM framework described above, and compare the performance with the multiple change points version of energy-CP \citep{matt:2014,Jame:2015} and kernel-CP \citep{Arlo:2019}.
-We conduct 500 Monte Carlo runs and evaluate Algorithm \ref{alg:seed_multiple_cpd} on two aspects; first, whether the correct number of change points can be detected and second, conditioning on the correctly estimating the number of change points, on the MAE of the estimated change points.
-Out of 500 Monte Carlo runs, the proportions of correctly estimating 3 change points are 100\%, 95.8\% and 100\% for the proposed algorithm Mcpd\_DP, energy-CP and kernel-CP.
-All of the three methods achieve zero MAE conditioning on correctly estimating the number of 3 points.
+We apply Mcpd\_DP \ref{alg:seed_multiple_cpd} on the network sequences generated according to the SBM framework described above.
+We conduct 500 Monte Carlo runs and evaluate Algorithm \ref{alg:seed_multiple_cpd} on two aspects; first, whether the correct number of change points can be detected and second, conditioning on the correctly estimating the number of change points, what is the MAE of the estimated change points.
+Out of 500 Monte Carlo runs, Mcpd\_DP has a 100\% success rate in correctly estimating the 3 change points and achieves zero MAE conditioning on correctly estimating the number of 3 points.